 - Nitrogen (Green Materials) – Green materials provide nitrogen and include fresh grass clippings, coffee grounds, and kitchen scraps.

-- Carbon (Brown Materials) – Brown materials provide carbon and include items such as yard waste, dry leaves, dry weeds, yard trimmings, wood chips, and paper.
+- Carbon (Brown Materials) – Brown materials provide carbon and include items such as yard waste, dry leaves, dry weeds, yard trimmings, wood chips, cardboard and paper.

 The EPA does suggest leaving grass clippings on the lawn, also known as “grasscycling.”
 These decompose naturally and return some nutrients to the soil.